hnakamur/rustc-deb/src/doc/trpl/guessing-game.md

 should be a `String`, and so it doesn’t make us write out the type.
-And with our `secret_number`, there are a number of types which can have a value between one and a hundred: `i32`, a thirty-two-bit number, or `u32`, an unsigned thirty-two-bit number, or `i64`, a sixty-four-bit number.
-Or others.
+And with our `secret_number`, there are a number of types which can have a value between one and a hundred: `i32`, a thirty-two-bit number, or `u32`, an unsigned thirty-two-bit number, or `i64`, a sixty-four-bit number or others.
 So far, that hasn’t mattered, and so Rust defaults to an `i32`.
 However, here, Rust doesn’t know how to compare the `guess` and the `secret_number`.
 They need to be the same type.
 Ultimately, we want to convert the `String` we